Can You Improve Your Autoimmune Condition with Functional Medicine?

 There is increasing evidence that diet can contribute to systemic inflammation (19).

-So identifying and removing foods that you may be producing an immune response to can help reduce inflammatory responses.
+Identifying and removing foods that you may be mounting an immune response to can help lower inflammatory activity.
+And as you’ll have gathered, inflammation is the enemy in autoimmune conditions.

-Guided by your Coho functional medicine practitioner, an individually designed elimination diet can help determine which food (or foods) you are reacting to and are driving inflammation.
+Guided by your Coho Functional Medicine practitioner, an individually designed elimination diet can help determine which foods you’re reacting to and which may be driving inflammation.

-Optimising nutrition and eliminating food reactions can bring significant benefits in autoimmune conditions.
+Optimising nutrition and removing problem foods can bring meaningful benefits in autoimmune conditions.

 Autoimmunity & Functional Medicine in practice